Last updated: 10 February 2023

 With increased emphasis on research impact, knowledge translation and applied research, applicants are encouraged to consider options for NZ-based RSL embedded within an end-user organisation.
 This could be with a local authority, iwi organisation, government department, research-informed NGO or a research-intensive company.

-Applications for NZ-based periods of Research and Study Leave
+How to apply for Research and Study Leave

 Read the Criteria for granting Research and Study Leave below before submitting your application.

 All applications will be considered by the Deputy Vice-Chancellors’ and Pro-Vice-Chancellors’ Group.

 - Applicants will need to ensure that they submit applications for HoD and Dean endorsement before the due date.

 - Applicants will also need to make contact with their divisional office as soon as possible to enable their RSL eligibility to be confirmed.

 Review of Research and Study Leave Policy